To become an RIBA Chartered Member, you must meet one of the following eligibility requirements:

 Senior academics resident outside the UK, and working in the 30 plus international universities the RIBA validates directly; individuals may or may not be active practitioners of architecture, but are likely to hold non-RIBA validated qualifications in architecture.

-Applications must have studied architecture for a minimum of 5 years.
+Applicants must have studied architecture for a minimum of 5 years and have at least 5 years post qualification experience.

 For more information on individual assessment through the RIBA Membership Eligibility Assessment Panel (MEAP), or if you have any other questions about the eligibility requirements, please call +44(0)20 7307 3686 or email firstname.lastname@example.org